Borrower Eligibility and Responsibilities

 Borrower Eligibility and Responsibilities Policy

 The Seattle Public Library provides circulating materials for public use.
-This policy assures that eligible borrowers have maximum access to the Library's circulation collection.
-The Seattle Public Library board of trustees authorizes the City Librarian to develop and implement effective procedures and guidelines in accordance with this policy.
+This policy assures that eligible borrowers have maximum access to the Library's circulating collection.
+The Seattle Public Library board of trustees authorizes the Executive Director and Chief Librarian to develop and implement effective procedures and guidelines in accordance with this policy.

 The following individuals and groups are eligible for free borrowing privileges: